The Little Vampire (TV series): Episodes

 The little vampire Rüdiger is bored, and his Uncle Theodor/Ludwig sends him to town.
 There, Rüdiger sees Anton at the sports centre.
 Anton is just picked up by his mother whom he tells he is bored since his friend Teddy moved out of town.
-Rüdiger follows them so he knows where they live.
+Rüdiger follows them so he knows where they live: the penthouse of an apartment building.
 Some time later, Rüdiger knocks on Anton's bedroom window.
-Anton, first afraid, disarrays his room which is heard by Mrs. Perkins, the babysitter (as his parents Helga and Robert had to go to a party).
+Anton, first afraid, disarrays his room trying to drive Rüdiger away; this makes a noise which is heard by Mrs. Perkins, the babysitter (as his parents Helga and Robert had to go to a party).
 The sitter takes a look in Anton's bedroom, but Rüdiger is able to hide in time.
 Anton's fear passes away and the two become good friends.
 At end of the episode, Johann Geiermeier arrives by plane.
 He is the new handyman and gravedigger of the local cemetery as well as a vampire hunter.